 User research is also beneficial during the development of new initiatives, such as online learning, to ensure that the needs of the community are understood and met.

-The URC was established in 2015, with generous funding from the Arcadia Foundation.
+The URC was established in 2015, with generous funding from the Arcadia Fund.
 The staff of the URC are grateful for the assistance of all of its supporters across Harvard University and its greater community.